rapidsai/raft/docs/source/cuda_ann_benchmarks.md

   --force               re-run algorithms even if their results already exist (default: False)
 ```

-Both parameters `indices` and `algorithms` ensure that the algorithm specificied for an index
+Both parameters `indices` and `algorithms` ensure that the algorithm specified for an index
 is available in `algos.yaml` and not disabled, as well as having an associated executable.

 #### Step 3: Evaluating Results